jlooper/azure-space-mystery/app/game/rocket/en/magnet/continue.md

 ---
 # Launch your drone

-The launch sequence is initialized, and the drone flies towards the frame, quickly retrieving it.
+The launch sequence is initialized, and the drone flies straight to the frame, extends an arm, and quickly retrieves it.

 Well done!